Port of Refuge:

 There is a man in Dutch Harbor who has been saving troubled ships for forty years.
 His name is Dan Magone, and he is a Marine Salvage Master.
 His presence, know-how, vessels, crew, and equipment at Magone Marine are so instrumental in solving marine problems in Western Alaska that the U.S. Coast Guard calls him “The Aleutian Solution.”

-This book is a collection of stories and photographs about the dangerous, rugged, highly-skilled salvage work of Dan Magone and his crew of divers, shipwrights, and mariners.
+The stories and photographs reveal the dangerous, rugged, highly-skilled salvage work of Dan Magone and his crew of divers, shipwrights, and mariners.
 Dan calls them “The Toughest Guys on Earth.”

 Join them on storm-tossed, ice-choked seas as they rescue injured fishermen, tow disabled tankers, pull ships off the rocks, raise sunken ships, put out fires, lay demolitions, dive in 30-degree water, and contain oil spills.

-Dan Magone, a well-known storyteller, narrates these maritime stories with humor and humanity, and also tells the larger story of the islands, seas, history, and peoples of Western Alaska.
-The book is co-written with Jeff Kunkel, a widely-published writer living in California.
+Dan Magone, a well-known storyteller, narrates his maritime stories with humor and humanity, and also tells the larger story of the islands, seas, history, and peoples of Western Alaska.